Challenging the Accuracy of Police Tests in Your Orange County DUI Case

 Calibration is critical to the accuracy of the machine.
 If the machine is not carefully maintained to proper calibration then the results will not be accurate.
 The administration of the test is also critical.
 The test must be administered by a qualified operator, and it must be done in accordance with proper procedures.
 Finally, the use of a breathalyzer is based on certain assumptions about the concentration of alcohol in a person’s blood based on the concentration in the breath.
 However, these assumptions are based on averages and what may be true for one individual may not be true for others.

 Get Help With Your Orange County DUI Case

 While it may appear that the prosecutor’s evidence is scientific and difficult to challenge, having an experienced Orange County DUI attorney representing you can make all the difference.
 A skilled DUI attorney will investigate all possibilities for challenging the accuracy of DUI tests.
-For a free consultation, please contact Coffey and Coffey at (800) 706-7888 today.
+For a free consultation, please contact the Law Office of Mike Coffey Attorney at Lawand the Law Office of Mike Coffey Attorney at Lawat (800) 706-7888 today.